GFDRR/CCDR-tools/_sources/docs/intro-hazard.md

 ---
 ```

-Hazard intensity modelling can be either:
+The modelling of hazard intensity can be either:

-- **Deterministic**, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling.
-This is the case for landslide and drought hazard.
+- **Deterministic**, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling (this is the case for landslide and drought hazard in the current data pool).

-- **Probabilistic**, in the form of multiple geodata layers, each representing a range of hazard physical intensities (e.g. water depth [m], wind speed [km/h]) corresponding to a specific occurrence frequency, measured as Return Period (RP), in years.
-This is the case for river flood, coastal flood and strong winds.
+- **Probabilistic**, in the form of multiple geodata layers, each representing a range of hazard physical intensities (e.g. water depth [m], wind speed [km/h]) corresponding to a specific occurrence frequency, measured as Return Period (RP), in years (this is the case for river flood, coastal flood and strong winds in the current data pool).

 ```{note}